-DTF sends, receives, or exchanges data with the following downstream systems ("data subscribers"):
+DTF sends, receives, or exchanges data with the following downstream systems, i.e., "data subscribers":

-- DOT Consolidated Automated System for Time and Labor Entry/Integrated

-- Personnel and Payroll System (CASTLE/IPPS)

 - Cost Accounting System (CAS)

 - Office of Information Technology Services Enterprise Data Repository (AIT

 - EDR)

-- Asset Inventory Tracking System2 (AITS)
+- Asset Inventory Tracking System3 (AITS)

 - Capitalization (CAP)

-- Instructional Resource Information System (IRIS)

-- Logistics and Inventory System (LIS)

 - Platform for Unified Reports for the Enterprise (PURE)

 - System of Airports Reporting (SOAR)

-Daily, DTF receives zipped files containing various extracts of DOT Delphi's financial data that includes the following information:
+Daily, DTF receives zipped files containing various extracts of DOT Delphi's financial data that include the following information:

-- Accounting consists of financial information, such as general ledger transaction data and Ledger setups, Project Accounting, purchasing, and accounts receivable/payable. - Assets and Liability Management consists of data about FAA assets, such as project number, project type, task, and asset location (state, city and country).
-Asset data reflects the depreciation, retirement, transfer, adjustment, or reclassification of FAA assets and liabilities. - Budget Formulation consists of accounting data, such as obligation balances, obligation status, and balance reports. - Collections and Receivables consists of detailed accounting data, such as purchase orders, requisition numbers, invoice amount, receipt number, payment status, and method of payment.
-Accounts Payable transactions paid with a government credit card list the government cardholder name and the last six (6) digits of the card.
-Accounts Payable transactions list the bank routing and account number of the vendor that is paid. - Cost Accounting/Performance Management consists of accounting data, such as project number, project name, project status, and project type. - Funds Control consists of financial information, such as transaction check number, date, payment method, Purchase Order (PO) number, expense amount, invoice number, payment number, amount remaining, pay status, requisition number, and authorization.
+- Accounting consists of financial information, such as general ledger transaction data and Ledger setups, Project Accounting, purchasing, and accounts receivable/payable. - Assets and Liability Management consists of data about FAA assets, such as project number, project type, task, and asset location (state, city, and country).
+Asset data reflects the depreciation, retirement, transfer, adjustment, or reclassification of FAA assets and liabilities. - Budget Formulation consists of accounting data, such as obligation balances, obligation status, and balance reports. - Collections and Receivables consist of detailed accounting data, such as purchase orders, requisition numbers, invoice amount, receipt number, payment status, and method of payment.
+Accounts Payable transactions paid with a government credit card list the government cardholder's name and the last six (6) digits of the card.
+Accounts Payable transactions list the bank routing and account number of the vendor that is paid. - Cost Accounting/Performance Management consists of accounting data, such as project number, project name, project status, and project type. - Funds Control consists of financial information, such as transaction check number, date, payment method, Purchase Order (PO) number, expense amount, invoice number, payment number, amount remaining, pay status, requisition number, and authorization. - Payments consist of payment records, such as non-payroll-related expenses, payment records for payroll made offline, and labor cost records.

-2 AITS is being replaced by FAA Real Estate and Asset Management Enterprise System (FRAMES).
+3 AITS is being replaced by FAA Real Estate and Asset Management Enterprise System (FRAMES).

-- Payments consists of payment records, such as non-payroll related expenses, payment records for payroll made offline, and labor cost records. - User Fee Collection consists of PII data, such as contact and banking information of those businesses, which could include the name of a point of contact for that business, that pay money directly to the FAA for services received.
-In addition, account name, location, payment method, expense category/type, terms of payment, invoice amount and date comprise this category.
+• User Fee Collection consists of PII data, such as contact and banking information of those businesses, which could include the name of a point of contact for that business, that pay money directly to the FAA for services received.
+In addition, account name, location, payment method, expense category/type, terms of payment, invoice amount, and date comprise this category.

 DTF provides access only to the above FAA systems that have a pre-arranged Provider Agreement.
-As a part of this Provider Agreement, the FAA systems set up what DTF data they require to access for their individual system.
+As a part of this Provider Agreement, the FAA systems set up what DTF data they require to access their system.
 PII sharing agreements cover these data exchanges.
-Policies, procedures, and practices for information storage, data use, access, notification, retention and disposal are described here in this PIA.
+Policies, procedures, and practices for information storage, data use, access, notification, retention, and disposal are described here in this PIA.